Nuuna Notebook Review

 None of these sizes are standard sizing so you may need to take that into account when purchasing one.
 I find the sizing to be an advantage though as I can fit more into my Nuuna notebooks than standard sized notebooks.

 Inside the notebooks is stitched in 120gsm Munken fine white paper from Sweden with a subtle grey dot grid.
-It is useful to note that the paper in Leuchtturm notebooks which are a competitor is only 80gsm, which is a fair bit thinner.
+It is useful to note that the paper in Leuchtturm notebooks is only 80gsm, which is a fair bit thinner.
 The dot grid spacing is 3.5mm, this is a bit smaller than the usual 5mm of other journals but I have had no problem adjusting to it.
 The smaller spacing between dots in the Nuuna actually helps me write neater as I have more to guide me.

 The paper is very smooth and is fountain pen friendly, but depending on what pen I am using I can sometimes get ghosting of the ink.
 Ghosting is when you can see the writing from the other side of the page, a bit like a shadow.
 It hasn't bled through to the other side, you can just see the shadow of it.
 I haven't experienced any feathering of my writing with fountain pens on this paper either, even when using a broad nib to do zentangles.
 Feathering is the effect of the ink traveling along the fibres in the page and makes the lines less crisp.